 Mikarla is an Artist, Activist and Creative Arts Therapist who exhibits and facilitates both nationally and internationally within human rights and equality showcases and organisations.
 Mikarla is a proud and longstanding member of the LGBTIQ+ Community, joining Open Doors as their resident Group Facilitator and Creative Arts Therapist, most notably co-facilitating the Jelly Beans and the PRIDE Art Therapy Group Programs.

 Mikarla passionately believes in the powerful healing modality of the Arts and creative expression to encourage and empower young people to grow and transition into becoming the best and happiest versions of themselves within a supportive community of inclusivity and celebration.
 Mikarla is a creative bundle of positive energy, always laughing, loves animals, adventure, travel, and is passionate about creating a world of equality and freedom.

-Nikki is a cisgender queer femme (pronouns she/her) who is a social worker by education and has 10 years’ experience supporting LGBTIQAP+ Sistergirl and Brotherboy young people and communities.
+Nikki is a queer femme (pronouns she/her/they) who is a Social Worker by education and has over 10 years’ experience supporting LGBTIQAP+ Sistergirl and Brotherboy young people and communities.
 Nikki is passionate about creating communities where all young people can feel a sense of connection and belonging.
 Nikki believes in the politics of kindness, education as liberation, interdependence, transformative justice, healing justice and last but not least, the power of hydration.

 When Nikki isn’t working her biggest loves include her dogs, astrology, tarot, the moon, winter, ice-cream, glitter, reading & podcasts (favourites: healing justice and how to survive the end of the world… honestly, the most amazing!).

 Youth Support Worker – Suicide Intervention Program

 Lianne is passionate about supporting LGBTIQ+ young people through life’s many challenges and strives to provide a safe space where young people can make friends, access information and receive much needed support, all whilst being completely true to their sexuality and/ or gender identity.

 Lianne, a cis-gendered female, has lived experience within the gender diverse community and understands the importance of having supportive and accepting people who encourage you to become your true self.